 With the majority of draft-eligible signal callers meeting or exceeding the expectations of NFL scouts, next April's crop of passers could be a good one.
+Should the top underclassmen opt for April's event, the position will be top heavy with juniors.
 Still, the senior class offers plenty of talent.
 Here are scouting reports on the top 11 quarterback prospects.

 Productive left handed passer with

 in the pocket, buys time for receivers and quickly finds the open wide out.

 Does a terrific job selling ball fakes, looks off opposing safeties and consistently goes to